-Year Group Word Structure Sentence structure Text Structure Punctuation Vocabulary 1 Regular plural noun suffixes -s or -es (e.g. dog, dogs; wish, wishes) Suffixes that can be added to verbs (e.g. helping, helped, helper) How the prefix un- changes the meaning of verbs and adjectives (negation, e.g. unkind, or undoing, e.g. untie the boat) How words can combine to make sentences Joining words and joining sentences using and Sequencing sentences to for short narratives letter, capital letter, full stop, punctuation, singular, plural, question mark, exclamation mark rks Year Group Word Structure Sentence structure Text Structure Punctuation Vocabulary 2 Formation of nouns using suffixes such as -ness, -er Formation of adjectives using suffixes such as -ful, -less (A fuller list of suffixes can be found in the Year 2 spelling appendix.)
+Year Group Word Structure Sentence structure Text Structure Punctuation Vocabulary 1 Regular plural noun suffixes -s or -es (e.g. dog, dogs; wish, wishes) Suffixes that can be added to verbs (e.g. helping, helped, helper) How the prefix un- changes the meaning of verbs and adjectives (negation, e.g. unkind, or undoing, e.g. untie the boat) How words can combine to make sentences Joining words and joining sentences using and Sequencing sentences to form short narratives Separation of words with spaces Introduction to capital letters, ful stops, question marks and exclamation mark to demarcate sentences Capital letters for names and for the personal pronoun full stop, punctuation, singular, plural, question mark, exclamation mark Year Group Word Structure Sentence structure Text Structure Punctuation Vocabulary 2 Formation of nouns using suffixes such as -ness, -er Formation of adjectives using suffixes such as -ful, -less (A fuller list of suffixes can be found in the Year 2 spelling appendix.)
 Use of the suffixes -er and - est to form comparisons of adjectives and adverbs Subordination (using when, if, that, or because) and co-ordination (using or, and, or but) Expanded noun phrases for description and specification (e.g. the blue butterfly, plain flour, the man in the moon) Sentences with different forms: statement, question, exclamation, command Correct choice and consistent use of present tense and past tense throughout writing Use of the continuous form of verbs in the present and past tense to mark actions in progress (e.g. she is drumming, he was shouting) Use of capital letters, full stops, question marks and exclamation marks to demarcate sentences Commas to separate items in a list Apostrophes to mark contracted forms in spelling verb, tense (past, present), adjective, noun, suffix, apostrophe, comma